twingl/trailblazer-extension/README.md

 as well as meta-data such as when the address was first visited.
 In future it may also house information such as return visits and time spent viewing/idle.

-## Work flow
+## Workflow

-Git, GitHub, Pivotal work flow for a Chrome Extension
+Git, GitHub workflow for this Chrome Extension

-This list of steps assumes that features have been prioritised and assigned a point value.

-1. Tap `Start` on a story in Pivotal.
-2. Pull from GitHub so the local copy of `master` is up to date.
+1. Pull from GitHub so the local copy of `master` is up to date.
-3. Start a feature branch, named appropriate to the story (e.g. the story may be called "Assignment list", so the branch is named `assignment-list`).
+2. Start a feature branch, named appropriate to the story (e.g. the story may be called "Assignment list", so the branch is named `assignment-list`).
-4. \[Do work things\].
+3. \[Do work things\].
-5. When the feature is finished and is ready to go for code review, **prefix the branch with "[needs review]", open a new Pull Request and tap `Finish` in Pivotal**.
+4. When the feature is finished and is ready to go for code review, **prefix the branch with "[needs review]", open a new Pull Request**.
-6. Someone else reviews the changes and either **closes the PR, merges the branch and taps `Deliver`**, or gives **feedback to action before it can be closed/merged/delivered**.
+5. Someone else reviews the changes and either **closes the PR, merges the branch**, or gives **feedback to action before it can be closed/merged/delivered**.
-7. The product owner then steps in at some point in the future and checks if the story in `master` fits the product goals, **tapping `Accept` if so or tapping `Reject` if not**.
-8. If rejected, the product owner **includes a description of what needs to be done** in order to accept the story and the process starts again from **1.**